We welcome petitions and recognise that they are one way in which people can let us know their concerns.

 Anyone who lives, works or studies in North Yorkshire, including people under 18, can sign or organise a petition and trigger a response.

-All petitions sent or presented to us will be acknowledged within ten working days of receipt.
-This will set out what we plan to do with the petition.
 We will treat something as a petition if it is identified as being a petition, or if it seems to us that it is intended to be a petition.

 Assistant chief executive (legal and democratic services)